ea7klk/bm-lh-v2/README.md

 - `PORT`: The port on which the server will run (default: 5001)
 - `DATABASE_URL`: URL for the SQLite database
 - `JWT_SECRET`: Secret key for JWT authentication (generate as shown in Setup and Installation)
-- `ADMIN_PASSWORD`: Hashed password for admin access (generate as shown in Setup and Installation)
+- `ADMIN_PASSWORD`: SHA-256 hashed password for admin access (generate as shown in Setup and Installation)
 - `CLIENT_URL`: URL of the client application
 - `REACT_APP_API_URL`: URL of the server API (for the client)
 - `REACT_APP_MATOMO_URL`: URL for Matomo analytics